ediaStudio/ultimateIonicTemplate/README.md

 - From In-App Purchase page
 - Click to the + next to"Active"
-- set a name ex "myPurchaseKey"
+- set a name ex "myPurchaseKey" then Generate
 - copy KEY ID and paste it in `functions/src/ios_api.ts`

 ```ts